chanchanngann/airflow_local_to_mssql/README.md

 ### Flow
 1. Create table at mssql
 2. Pause for 1 sec
-3. Extract csv data, transforming the data and inserting the transformed data into mssql db
+3. Extract csv data, transforming the data and inserting the transformed data into the target table at mssql db

 ![](https://github.com/chanchanngann/airflow_local_to_mssql/blob/master/images/01_flow.png)